Satyamex/Griddy/README.md

-i made this project while learning pygame and python in general, game's prebuilt exe can be found in src/dist/
+i made this project while learning pygame and python in general, game's prebuilt executable can be found in src/dist/